TusharMamun/Emergency-Service-Directory-Assingment-5/README.md

-1.What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll? getElentById = use for get single div or element , getelemtByClass = its use for get single or more element, ist also arry like html collection
+1.What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
-querySElector: qureySeletor userfor get first and sigle Elemetn and it defint like css Clsss,or id like(.name or #id)  name ,its also array like element querySelectorAll :querySelecorAll use for get all element and its arry like html collaction
+Ans:-getElementById = used to get a single div or element. getElementsByClassName = used to get single or multiple elements, it is also array-like (HTMLCollection). querySelector = used to get the first and single element, and it is defined like CSS selector (.name or #id). querySelectorAll = used to get all elements and it is array-like (NodeList).

 2.How do you create and insert a new element into the DOM?
-<div id ="unq"></div>
+Ans:-
-const divcontiner = getElementById("unq").innertext
+const divContainer = document.getElementById("unq");
-newElement = document.creatElement("div")
+const newElement = document.createElement("div");
-newElement.InnerHtml =`<h1>helow</h1>`
-NewElement = divcontiner.append(newElemnt)
+newElement.innerHTML = "New Element";
+divContainer.append(newElement);

-3.What is Event Bubbling and how does it work? event bubbling is workin when event fier and its work child node to upper node
+3.What is Event Bubbling and how does it work?
+Ans:-Event bubbling works when an event fires, and it goes from the child node to the parent node (bottom to top).

 4.What is Event Delegation in JavaScript?
-Why is it useful? when fier the event then onley single and wher cleck or other even fire .its wortk only hear
+Why is it useful?
+When an event fires, instead of adding event listeners to every child, we use a single parent listener.
+It works by using bubbling and is useful for handling multiple or dynamic elements.

-5.What is the difference between preventDefault() and stopPropagation() methods? preventDefaut().use for browser reffersh its use for from input valu Get , stopPropragation use for hendel bubbling
+5.What is the difference between preventDefault() and stopPropagation() methods? preventDefault() = used to stop the browser’s default behavior (example: form refresh). stopPropagation() = used to handle and stop event bubbling.